Paul W. S. Anderson: Event Horizon, Soldier, and The Sight

-Resident Evil, Alien vs. Predator and Death Race
+Resident Evil, Alien vs. Predator, and Death Race

 Anderson returned to cinema screens in 2002 with Resident Evil, a science fiction action horror film loosely based on the Capcom video game series of the same name.
 Anderson came up with the idea of adapting the games after playing the first couple of them for days in his apartment.
 Because Constantin Film, who had acquired the rights to the series, were not willing to spend more money than they already had on failed attempts (including a script by George A. Romero), Anderson convinced them to write the script, titled The Undead, on spec.
 If they liked it, he would sell it to them as a Resident Evil film; if not, he would take it elsewhere and try to make it unrelated to the games.
-He saw the film as being a prequel of sorts to the first game in the series and, as such, did not include any of the games' characters, a fact criticized by fans.
+He saw the film as being a prequel of sorts to the first game in the series and, as such, did not include any of the games' characters, a fact criticised by fans.
 Instead, it stars Milla Jovovich as an original character, Alice.
 Jovovich is the only actor that reprised her role in all of the series' first six live-action films.
 In comparison to Anderson's previous two films, Resident Evil was produced on a moderate budget of $33 million and became a commercial success with a little over $100 million at the box office.

 It also performed strongly on home media.
-Critically, Resident Evil was not received well, although, similarly to Mortal Kombat, some reviews characterized it as one of the better attempts at adapting a video game.
+Critically, Resident Evil was not received well, although, similarly to Mortal Kombat, some reviews characterised it as one of the better attempts at adapting a video game.
 It received the "fair" rating of B by audiences on a Cinemascore poll.
 Its relative popularity made Capcom put homages to it in video games Resident Evil 4 and Resident Evil: The Umbrella Chronicles.
 Anderson did not direct, but he wrote, produced, and was otherwise heavily involved with the making of two sequels, Resident Evil: Apocalypse (2004) and Resident Evil: Extinction (2007), which completed the first of the eventual two trilogies of Resident Evil films.
 In the two sequels, Anderson began to introduce characters from the games, albeit in supporting roles compared to Alice.
 Both films received similarly negative reviews to the first but were even bigger commercial successes.